acearchive/acearchive.lgbt/content/docs/contributing/getting-started.md

 issue](https://github.com/acearchive/acearchive.lgbt/issues/new?labels=artifact&template=artifact.yml)
 on GitHub.

-If you want to learn how to contribute to the archive yourself, the rest of this section will document the process.
+Another great way to contribute to Ace Archive is to [help host the content]({{< ref "docs/contributing/hosting-artifacts.md" >}}), which anyone can do thanks to Web3 technologies.